Éric Bélanger: Minnesota Wild (2007–2010)

-On March 3, 2010, the NHL trade deadline, Bélanger was traded to the Washington Capitals in exchange for a second-round pick in the 2010 NHL Entry Draft.
+On March 3, 2010, the NHL trade deadline, Bélanger was traded to the Washington Capitals in exchange for a second-round pick in the 2010 NHL entry draft.
+In the 2009–10 season, he recorded a career-high in points with 41 across his time with Minnesota and Washington.
 In Game 5 of the Capitals' 2010 playoff series against the Montreal Canadiens, Bélanger took a high stick to the mouth from Canadiens defenceman Marc-André Bergeron, which resulted in Bélanger losing nine teeth.
 Moments after the hit, the game telecast showed Bélanger on the bench removing a loose tooth from his mouth, using just his fingers and a piece of gauze.
+Bélanger said after the game, "I knew I was in trouble, but what are you going to do?
+It’s the playoffs."